Wydawnictwo Avia Artis - ebooki

 -

-“Dutch Courage & Other Stories” is a book by Jack London, an American novelist.
+“Moon-Face & Other Stories” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Dutch Courage & Other Stories is a series of short stories by Jack London.
-It consists of eleven moving and thrilling stories
+Moon-Face & Other Stories is a series of short stories by Jack London.
+It consists of eight moving and thrilling stories such as:-

 - ePub + Mobi 12 pkt